SMU-CATCO/UVP/README.md

 ```Python
 cp uvp.py path/to/new/uvp/directory
 ```
-In the ~/.bashrc file, include an alias to run the Python script:
+In your local ~/.bashrc file, include an alias to run the Python script
 ```Python
 alias uvp="python3 path/to/new/uvp/directory"
 ```